fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 }
 ```

-Now we know our collection contains objects with our trait.
-How do we iterate over it?
+That means we know our collection contains ony objects implementing our trait.
+But how do we iterate over it?

 Well, our iterator will keep an index that we'll incremement between iterations.
 So we just need a way to get the output of the run function for the element at that index.